 Mark O. Barton killed his wife, children and eight people at his workplace, triggering a manhunt for him.
 Police eventually tracked him to a gas station.
 Surrounded with no place to escape, Barton ducked behind his van and shot himself dead to avoid going to jail.

-Ex-LAPD officer and psychotic spree killer/civil rights vigilante (depending on who you ask) Christopher Dorner shot himself in the head to spare himself the agony of burning alive when his former comrades "accidentally" set his hideout on fire.
+Ex-LAPD officer and psychotic spree killer/civil rights vigilante (depending on who you ask) Christopher Dorner shot himself in the head to spare himself the agony of burning alive when his former comrades set his hideout on fire, whether on accident or on purpose is unclear.